scala-tessella/ring-seq/README.md

 ## Methods

 ### Circular version of existing ones
-Named as their plain non-circular `Vector` versions, but with an `O` suffix (meaning _ring_).
+Named as their standard non-circular `Vector` alternatives, but with an `O` suffix (meaning _ring_).

 They are (see [test cases](/src/test/scala/OMethodsSpec.scala)):